bogdanRada/capistrano_multiconfig_parallel/README.md

 	-	if option is present and has value an ARRAY of Strings, and --task_confirmation_active is TRUE , then will require a confirmation from user before executing the task.
 This will syncronize all workers to wait before executing that task, then a confirmation will be displayed, and when user will confirm , all workers will resume their operation.

--	--track_dependencies
+-	--application_dependencies

-	-	This should be useed only for Caphub-like applications , in order to deploy dependencies of an application in parallel.
-This is used only in combination with option **--application_dependencies** which is described at section **[2.)
+	-	This should be used only for Caphub-like applications , in order to deploy dependencies of an application in parallel and is described at section **[2.)
 Multiple applications](#multiple_apps)**

 Usage Instructions
 ==================